 On this day, though, the representative walked me to the other side to the regular security line.
 I asked her if CLEAR had changed things up in the last few days, and she asked me, “Do you normally have TSA PreCheck?”
 I told that I always do.
 “It’s not on your boarding pass,” she said—and she was absolutely right!
 I’m so used to having it on there that I hadn’t double-checked.

-You see, a client had booked my ticket and apparently entered a random birthdate with my info.
+You see, a client had booked my ticket and apparently entered a random birthdate with my information.
 Once the agent had corrected the error, she reprinted my ticket.
 And sure enough, my TSA PreCheck stamp was on the new boarding pass.
-Since O’Hare doesn’t have CLEAR, this saved me a good 15 minutes in security.
 There wasn’t one person in the TSA PreCheck line while regular security was about 20 people deep and moving slowly.

 What to do if TSA PreCheck isn’t printed on your boarding pass